perey2002/cv/README.md

 ### January 2022 – Present | **DevSecOps Threat Detection Developer**
 **European Commission**

-- Lead development for threat detection within the **OpenTIDE** framework at the DIGIT S2 department.
+- Developer for threat detection within the **OpenTIDE** framework at the DIGIT S2 department.
 - Responsible for the operation of **Stamus Networks IDS** and **Arkime** as the FPC solution.
 - Develop and refine threat detection rules and automation strategies using **Splunk**.
-- Focus on security for web applications and cloud services, including managing **Azure** and **AWS** environments.
+- Focus on security for web applications and cloud services, including **Azure** and **AWS** environments.

 ### November 2017 – December 2021 | **Security SOC Analyst**
 **European Commission**